OpenActTextDev/OpenActTextDev.github.io/README.md

 *  Prospective contributors should start with our [Style Guide](https://OpenActTextDev.github.io/StyleGuideLDA/index.html)
 *  [This repository](https://OpenActTextDev.github.io/InteractiveLDA/index.html) describes the interactive features being contemplated for *Loss Data Analytics*.

-## Life Contingencies / Actuarial Mathematics
+## Life Contingencies

 The initial focus of the project is on *Loss Data Analytics* although we hope to expand to other actuarial texts.
-In that spirit, we organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
-See the development [GitHub Site](https://github.com/ewfrees/LifeCon).
+In that spirit, a small group has started work on another core discipline within actuarial science.
+The tentative title is [Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance](https://openacttextdev.github.io/LifeCon/).
+See the development [GitHub Site](https://github.com/openacttextdev/LifeCon).

+***

 # Other Efforts